How to Remove Carpet Stains

 Before you start scrubbing and cleaning your own carpeted floors, make sure you have the right tools for the job.
 Here’s what you’ll need:

-Pet messesEnzymatic cleaner, vinegar, baking sodaSpray bottle, scrub brush, clean cloths
+Pet stainsEnzymatic cleaner, vinegar, baking sodaSpray bottle, scrub brush, towel

-Having the right supplies on hand will make the removal process much easier and more effective.
+Having the right supplies on hand will make the process much easier and more effective.

 3. Act Quickly